arceda/bio-samples/viral/README.md

-# Welcome to sub type viral classfication
+# Welcome to subtype viral classification

 Here you will find different viral classification methods